 Representing Employees In Retaliation And Whistleblower Cases

 Federal and state laws prohibit retaliation against employees who act as whistleblowers.
 A whistleblower is anyone who reports illegal, unsafe or improper practices carried out by their employer.
-There are various legal remedies available for whistleblowers and for those who have experienced retaliation for acting as a whistleblower.
+There are various legal remedies available for whistleblowers and for those who have experienced whistleblower retaliation.

 At the law firm of Olds George Law LLC, our attorneys are dedicated to protecting the rights of employees in Pennsylvania.
 If you believe your employer has illegally taken adverse action against you for reporting wrongdoing, we can help you explore your legal options.